-The offset used to play the sample, in sample units.
+The offset used to play the sample.

 The player will reproduce samples starting with the very first sample in the file,